Main Content

 • Computational complexity increases linearly with the number of reflections and exponentially with the number of diffractions.
 The SBR method is generally faster than the image method.

-100 MHz to 100 GHzCan be combined with rain, fog, and gasDoes not include effects from corner diffraction, refraction, or diffuse scattering
+100 MHz to 100 GHzCan be combined with rain, fog, and gasDoes not include effects from corner or vertex diffraction, refraction, or diffuse scattering

 • Supports calculation of propagation paths for up to two path reflections.